 Car In The Canal

-In 2001, a woman named Karla Gutierrez was driving on the Florida Turnpike in Miami when her car ran off the road and into a canal.
+A woman named Karla Gutierrez was driving on the Florida Turnpike in Miami when her car ran off the road and into a canal.
 As her car began to sink, Karla called Miami-Dade County dispatch on her cell phone.
 She was confused about her location and gave the dispatcher several conflicting locations.
 The call lasted for three-and-a-half minutes as the dispatcher tried to keep Gutierrez calm, send help and pinpoint the sinking car.
 Gutierrez became frantic as the car sank, then the line went silent as she drowned.
 The car was located about 45 minutes after Gutierrez made the call.
-The story was big news.
-Florida Highway Patrol troopers took a copy of the 911 call to Gutierrez’ family so they could hear the recording before it was released to the media.
-At 4:40 p.m., the tape was released to the media just 20 minutes before the first evening newscasts.

 Raw Tape of 911 Call

 After viewing the video in its entirety, use your decision memo guide to set up the problem, offer a solution, identify the dilemma, weight the alternatives and cite an ethical rationale in justifying your decision.